djene-mengistu/simEps/README.md

 # simCePS
-## Details about simCePS project will soon be relased in thid repository.
+## Details about simCePS project will soon be released in this repository.